Kandrathe/Experiments/Psalms/Psalm_02_Quare_Fremuerunt_Gentes.md

 ## 4. Chorus (Original Song Lyrics)
+KWA- REY- FRE-MER-ROONT- HEN-TAYZ or
 KWAREY- FREMERROONT- HENTAYZ , why do nations stray?
-Chasing fleeting crowns of dust, lost in their own way.
-On Zion’s hill, His light will shine, calling all to see, Rest in His love, O wandering heart, His truth will set you free. (set you free...)
-KWA- REY- FRE-MER-ROONT- HEN-TAYZ ,, why do nations stray?

 Chasing fleeting crowns of dust, lost in their own way.
 On Zion’s hill, His light will shine, calling all to see, Rest in His love, O wandering heart, His truth will set you free. (set you free...)

 ## 5. Final Lyrics (Original Song Lyrics)